Fire in the Hole (1972 roller coaster)

-Fire in the Hole is an enclosed roller coaster located at Silver Dollar City in Branson, Missouri.
+Fire in the Hole was an enclosed roller coaster located at Silver Dollar City in Branson, Missouri.
 The three-story steel coaster was built in-house by Silver Dollar City in 1972.
-The ride is often considered a cross between a dark ride and a roller coaster.
+The ride was often considered a cross between a dark ride and a roller coaster.
 A similar ride, "Blazing Fury", was built at Herschend Family Entertainment's Silver Dollar City Tennessee, now known as Dollywood, in 1978.
-On February 13, 2023, Silver Dollar City announced 2023 would be the last season for the ride before it is closed permanently.
+On February 13, 2023, Silver Dollar City announced that 2023 would be the last season for the ride before it was closed permanently.
+On August 14, 2023, the park announced that Fire in the Hole would be replaced by a new attraction with the same name, which opened on March 30, 2024 in the new "Fire District" section of the park.